Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/send-call-to-voicemail.md

 # Send call to voicemail

-This example shows you how to send a call to voicemail
+This example demonstrates how to send a call to voicemail.

 Replace the following placeholder value in the sample code: